brianpr-pr/Macro-Nutrientes-Scheduler/README.md

 Use API to show default products in the database.

 When a user attempts to create a product and there is incorrect data in the input, the data that was correct should be maintained inside of the input element.
+Fix routing, I need to add redirection to avoid users that haven't logged from entering pages and encounting errors.